zoranbosnjak/asterix-specs/website/struct.md

 > in a programming environments, however semantically there is a small difference.
 > In strongly typed environments, the compiler can prevent some irregular
 > operations over *raw* values.
 For example: it makes no sense to
-> *add/multiply* 2 identifiers, whereas the arithmetic operations over
+> *add/multiply* 2 identifiers, whereas the same arithmetic operations over
-> *integers* are well defined.
+> *unsigned integers* are well defined.

 ## Asterix definition in `haskell` syntax